taitanang/Taitanang_BlueStampPortfolio/index.md

 I will start working on cleaning up all the wires, making the glove wearable, and adding finishing touches to the robot.

 ![Flowchart](Screenshot 2025-06-23 at 10.16.16.png)
-Figure 3: Flowchart of movement code
+Figure 3: Flowchart of the robot's movement code

 <!--
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: